mozzius/arbitra/docs/Arbitra.md

 This means that it will be much easier to parse the messages as they are already in a format that Javascript can use.

-However, it would be strange to have all of the info in one blob - for example, when checking a hashed block, you would have to remove some of the block's values and then hash it which, while possible, is inefficient and weird.
+However, it would be strange to have all of the info in one big group - for example, when checking a hashed block, you would have to remove some of the block's values and then hash it which, while possible, is inefficient and overly complex.
 The solution to this is separating each message into a header and a body.
 The header contains info about the block - who it was send by, what it's hash is, what kind of message it is etc. The body contains the actual message.

 This system is far better because it means that the system can simply check the standardised header to find out what the message is, rather than parse each type of message separately.
 Also, since a lot of the messages are hashed, we can simply hash the content and put the hash into the header, which makes a lot more sense than having to remove elements from the message before you can confirm the hash.